(A) Purpose

 positive recommendation of a duly constituted search committee, the respective

-college dean, the university president and final action by the board of
+college dean, provost, the university president, and final action by the board

 (i) Possession of an appropriate terminal academic or